Local sports writers drilled on new media

 She is also a guest writer for Federation of International Basketball Association (FIBA), British Broadcasting Corporation and The Guardian Sports in UK.

 Komugisha said it is important for newsrooms to implement digital media strategy in response to the challenges coming with the new technology.
 She said media houses are retrenching so reporters need to be creative and work harder to remain relevant.
+You can get learning apps by visiting this page and further enhance your student’s capability to learn technology.

 “Do not report on the obvious things so that you can convince your employer to keep you.
 Find an angle and head line that will be appealing to the readers.
 Social media has taken over, people giving updates for free and reporters are losing their jobs.
 This is a platform that we can use to our advantage for personal growth and international branding,” said Komugisha.